 Read more about the forms authentication cookieSameSite default in this article.

 Read more about the session state cookieSameSite default in this article.

 Additional information about SameSite cookie handling with .NET Core is available in this article.

-Details on Azure App Service compatibility behavior
+Details on Azure App Service compatibility behaviour

 The specific detection logic used by App Service for deciding when to remove the SameSite=None property from a response follows the pseudo-logic documented in this article.

-The Azure App Service compatibility behavior is implemented on the App Service network edge infrastructure.
-The behavior is active for all sites running on App Service, regardless of the language or framework used by the site.
+The Azure App Service compatibility behaviour is implemented on the App Service network edge infrastructure.
+The behaviour is active for all sites running on App Service, regardless of the language or framework used by the site.
 The compatibility functionality works for sites running on both the Linux and Windows variations of App Service, for App Service Environments and for all national cloud deployments of Azure App Service.